exakat/exakat-docs/Reference/Rules/Constants/InconsistantCase.rst

 True False Inconsistant Case
 ++++++++++++++++++++++++++++

-  `TRUE <https://www.php.net/TRUE>`_ or true or True is the favorite.
+  `TRUE <https://www.php.net/TRUE>`_, true or True is the favorite way to write these values.

-Usually, PHP projects choose between ALL CAPS True/False, or all lowercase True/False.
-Sometimes, the project will have no recommendations.
+Usually, source code chooses either ALL CAPS booleans and null, either all lowercase.
+Sometimes, there is no standard.

-When your project use a vast majority of one of the convention, then the analyzer will report all remaining inconsistently cased constant.
+When the source code uses a majority of one of the above convention, then the analyzer reports all remaining inconsistently cased constants.

+This rule works on booleans and the null value, altogether.

 .. code-block:: php